labaneilers/ish/README.md

 <pre>
 Options:
-   -v, --verbose       Print verbose results
-   -h, --help          Show help
+   -v, --verbose       Print verbose results --friendly          Print results in a friendly, non-technical (less-parsable) form -h, --help          Show help
-   -s, --save          Saves imagesettings.xml for files that are not in the ideal format -f, --force         Overwrites existing imagesettings.xml files that aren't in the correct format -c, --concurrency   Maximum number of ImageMagick processes to spawn at one time  [8] -n, --nocolor       Disable color output
+   -s, --save          Saves imagesettings.xml for files that are not in the ideal format -f, --force         Overwrites existing imagesettings.xml files that aren't in the correct format -c, --concurrency   Maximum number of ImageMagick processes to spawn at one time  [6] -n, --nocolor       Disable color output
 </pre>